simongravelle/nmrformd/docs/source/tutorials/anisotropic-system.rst

 .. container:: justify

-    In this tutorial, the NMR relaxation times :math:`T_1` and :math:`T_2` are measured from water confined in a nanoslit os silica.
+    In this tutorial, the NMR relaxation rate :math:`R_1` is measured from water confined in a nanoslit os silica.

 .. container:: justify